-The ASN Student Research Awards
+The ASN Student Research Award Recipients for 2018

-Congratulations to the Recipients of the 2017 Student Research Awards
+Congratulations to the Recipients of the 2018 Student Research Awards

 The ASN Student Research Awards support research by student members that advances the goals of the society: the conceptual unification of ecology, evolution, or behavior.
 Each award consists of a $2,000 check to the candidate.
 An applicant must be a member of the ASN (membership is international), must hold a bachelor’s degree or equivalent, must have passed to candidacy in a Ph.D. program or equivalent, and must be at least one year from completing the PhD.

 Projects in all types of research (i.e., laboratory, field, theory) are encouraged.
 Proposals are judged on originality, strength, and significance of the questions being addressed, prospects for significant results, and the match between the proposed research and the ASN mission.